 a A PFM may be used to achieve qualification provided that the commercial customer accepts the risk and it is demonstrated that the use of an alternative qualification model (e.g. EQM) is not viable.
-In this case the cost of the flight hardware is not supported by ESA.
+In this case, the cost of the flight hardware is not supported by ESA.

-See also “Guidelines for the use of TRLs in ESA programmes”, ESSB-HB-E-002, Issue 1, Rev 0, 21 August 2013 (available on the ARTES web site at https://artes.esa.int/documents).
+See also, “Guidelines for the use of TRLs in ESA programmes”, ESSB-HB-E-002, Issue 1, Rev 0, 21 August 2013 (available on the ARTES web site at https://artes.esa.int/documents).

+Definition of Technology Readiness Levels – Ground Segment